JustWhit3/osmanip/README.md

 Main proprieties:

-- Compatibile with any positive or negative variable type (integer, float, double, customized types and others).
+- Compatibile with any positive or negative variable of any standard type (integer, float, double and others).
 - Maximum and minimum values can be set with any value you prefer and the progress bar will be self-built with respect to them.
 - It can be fully customized regarding to your requirements.